 You can make an appointment with or without a referral from your GP.
 We offer physiotherapy services at the following UPMC locations:

-- UPMC Sports Medicine Clinic at the WIT Arena in Waterford.
+- UPMC Sports Medicine Clinic at the SETU Arena in Waterford.

 Our locations are close to major road networks and public transport routes.
 Learn more about travelling to UPMC.